-You don’t have a Jesper in your life?
+Don’t you have a Jesper in your life?
 Fear not!
-I have some tips for all reluctant travellers out there (and all the people who want to go but never actually make it).
+I have some tips for all reluctant travelers out there (and all the people who want to go but never actually make it).

 - Travel with someone.
-Travelling alone can be a great experience, but sometimes it’s more fun to go away with a friend or a family member.
+Traveling alone can be a great experience, but sometimes it’s more fun to go away with a friend or a family member.
 They will probably motivate you to be more active as well.
 Just one small piece of advice – don’t pick anyone hyperactive if you are slow and lazy.
-Its not a good combination and there’s a risk you might not enjoy travelling together at all.
+It’s not a good combination and there’s a risk you might not enjoy traveling together at all.

 - Focus on activities that you enjoy.
 Lying on the beach?
 Eating?
 Yes, those count as activities.
 However, if you want to make your trip more memorable and worthwhile, grab the chance and do something you have always wanted to do or pick an activity that really makes you happy, no matter where you are.